Robert L. Gordon III: Civilian national service

 While at West Point, Gordon co-founded and was for six years the Executive Director of Service America, a privately funded program that brought together cadets at West Point and AmeriCorps members to serve as tutors, build low income housing, and improve environmental awareness in six cities in three states.
 Participants served in Federal Way, Bremerton, Seattle, and Yakima in Washington State; Chicago, Illinois, and Austin, Texas.

 Gordon joined City Year in 2006.
 He sat on City Year's Board of Trustees two years prior to joining the organization.
 As City Year's Senior Vice President of Civic Leadership and Chief People and Program Officer, Gordon led and oversaw the People and Program Group, including the Departments of Human Resources, Recruiting, Research and Evaluation, Program Development, and the Office of the Dean.
 He oversaw the recruitment, selection, education, systematic learning, and training of City Year's now 3,500 person youth corps; the continued development of City Year's alumni as "leaders for life"; and the engagement of children and teens in City Year's service and civic leadership initiatives in cities across the United States.
 He led the creation of City Year's "Give a Year" program, now named the City Year Alumni University Partners - a network of higher education institutions that provides benefits to members of the City Year network.

 As the Founding Chair of ServiceNation: Mission Serve, Gordon led the national effort to create partnerships between civilian service and military organizations that connect the two sectors in meaningful ways; address key issues for veterans, military families and active duty service members; and develop a new generation of leaders who can operate effectively in both service sectors to address the nation's most pressing security and policy challenges.
-Gordon, who was a member of the Leadership Council for Service Nation, worked with Ross Cohen, a fellow Princeton graduate and Army veteran, to create over 30 partnerships across the country that were inaugurated by First Lady Michelle Obama, and Dr. Jill Biden, on Veterans Day, November 11, 2009.
+Gordon, who was a member of the Leadership Council for Service Nation, worked with Ross Cohen, a fellow Princeton graduate and Army veteran, to create over 30 partnerships across the country that were inaugurated by First Lady Michelle Obama, and Jill Biden, on Veterans Day, November 11, 2009.
 ServiceNation: Mission Serve is now Got Your 6, a campaign of the Bob Woodruff Foundation focused on Veterans empowerment and bridging the civilian-military divide.